Congress of Durango

-The Congress of the State of Durango (Congreso del Estado de Durango) is the unicameral legislative branch of the government of the Mexican State of Durango.
+The Congress of the State of Durango (Congreso del Estado de Durango) is the unicameral legislative branch of the government of the Mexican state of Durango.
 The Congress is the governmental deliberative body of Durango, which is equal to, and independent of, the executive.

 The Congress is unicameral and consists of 25 deputies.
 Deputies are elected to serve for a three-year term.

-The Congress convenes in Durango City, the capital city of the state of Durango.
+The Congress convenes in Victoria de Durango, the capital city of the state of Durango.